stjude-rust-labs/sprocket.bio/guided-tour.md

 ![A view of the "Problems" tab in VSCode with Sprocket reported issues](./guided-tour/problems.png){style="margin-top: 30px;"}

+For other editors, please refer to their documentation on how to configure the Sprocket LSP (i.e.,`sprocket analyzer`).

 ## Running tasks and workflows

 Individual tasks and workflows can be run with the `sprocket run` subcommand.